PrestaShop/docs/src/content/1.7/project/maintainers-guide/releasing-prestashop/create-build.md

 {{% notice warning %}}
 **This step requires special rights.**

-Send both files to a maintainer from the PrestaShop Company with access to the Archive Drive to perform this step.
+Send both ZIP and XML files to a maintainer from the PrestaShop Company with access to the Archive Drive to perform this step.
 {{% /notice %}}

 ## 7. Communicate and wait for QA validation